 Finding the Right Contractors to Build Your Design

-Building is a collaborative process,and it’s critical to develop a good working relationship with your architect, designer, general contractor, landscaper, roofer and other building professionals.
+The building is a collaborative process, and it’s critical to develop a good working relationship with your architect, designer, general contractor, landscaper, roofer, and other building professionals.
 Working with your team is the best way to solve problems or make changes.
 There comes a time in any construction project when owners are tempted to make changes based on new ideas.
-Making unnecessary changes is a big temptation that invariably leads to big delays, cost overruns and unintended consequences in other areas.
+Making unnecessary changes is a big temptation that invariably leads to big delays, cost overruns, and unintended consequences in other areas.

 You’ve spent months designing an integrated project, and any changes you make create ripple effects.
 Sometimes, changes are unavoidable, but you should solicit advice from your building and design teams to find the easiest way to make changes without generating major expenses and creating problems in other areas.

-If you live in the St. Louis or Webster Groves area of Missouri, Lifetime Roofing &
+If you live in St. Louis or Webster Groves area of Missouri, Lifetime Roofing &

 Other Design Concerns in Today’s Building Industry

-Planning carefully and working collaboratively with your building teams are the most important aspects of successful commercial building.
-Your teams can help you design a building that meets your needs, takes full advantage of the building materials you want to use and delivers a finished building that meets any environmental, aesthetic and performance standards that you set.
+Planning carefully and working collaboratively with your building teams are the most important aspects of a successful commercial building.
+Your teams can help you design a building that meets your needs, takes full advantage of the building materials you want to use, and delivers a finished building that meets any environmental, aesthetic, and performance standards that you set.
 If you have further questions about James Hardie Siding or commercial roof options, contact Lifetime Roofing & Renovation today.

 Commercialarchitecturemagazine.com: Design For Authenticity